cugos/qgisworkshop_org/docs/source/workshop/python_in_qgis_tutorial.rst

 Adding a PostGIS Layer
 ***********************

-You might be wondering how you would handle adding data that exists in PostGIS.
+You might be wondering how you handle adding data that exists in PostGIS.
+Luckily for you, we have PostGIS setup on the virtual machine with some vector layers already loaded.

-If it's vector data we just use the same function as we did above\  `addVectorLayer <http://doc.qgis.org/head/classQgisInterface.html#39be50fe9974de17177861ad89e7f36e>`_ \.
+Accessing PostGIS vector data uses the same function as we did above --\  `addVectorLayer <http://doc.qgis.org/head/classQgisInterface.html#39be50fe9974de17177861ad89e7f36e>`_ \.
 However, specifying the path is a little different.

 QGIS supports the idea of uniform resource identifiers (URIs) as data-source descriptions for handling input from databases, CSVs and GPX files.
 The URI we pass to the database includes such parameters as the database name, username, password and the port it runs on (among other parameters).